School of Architecture and Built Environment

 Commencement

-A student expecting to receive a degree in May must apply for graduation with their Newcomb-Tulane College (NTC) academic advisor by October 1 of the previous year.
-Students expecting to complete their degree requirements at any other time should consult their NTC academic advisor for appropriate information.
+A student expecting to receive a degree in May must apply for graduation with their academic advisor by October 1 of the previous year.
+Students expecting to complete their degree requirements at any other time should consult their academic advisor for appropriate information.
 The commencement ceremony is held only in May.
-Students completing degree requirements in August or December may, however, participate in the ceremony held the following May.
-All graduates who will not attend the commencement ceremony should request with their NTC academic advisor that their degree be awarded in absentia.
+Students completing degree requirements in August or December may participate in the ceremony and should indicate their desire to do so on their application for graduation.
+All graduates who will not attend the commencement ceremony should request with their Newcomb-Tulane academic advisor or School of Architecture and Built Environment academic advisor that their degree be awarded in absentia.
 All financial obligations to the University must be cleared before the Registrar will release a diploma or a transcript.

 Graduate Policies